 Human resources staff

-- introduce new local and national employment policies
+- introducing new employment policies

 You also advise and support managers in dealing with, for example

 - managing performance – making sure staff are doing their jobs as they should

 - disciplinary – dealing with staff who do something wrong

 - absence – including holiday leave, sick leave, study leave or compassionate leave

 HR staff work at different levels so job titles vary, for example

 - human resource assistant or recruitment assistant